Die neue Marlene: Release and artwork

-In March 1965, Billboard reported that Electrola, Dietrich's German record label, was accused of "unchivalrous conduct" in its promotion of her new album Die neue Marlene.
-The label sparked controversy by launching the album with the bold statement: "Marlene Dietrich has just turned 60 years old," suggesting that the album aimed to prove that "for Marlene, life begins at 60."
+Electrola, Dietrich's German record label, was accused of "unchivalrous conduct" in its promotion of her new album Die neue Marlene.
+The label sparked controversy by launching the album with the bold statement: "Marlene Dietrich has just turned 60 years old", suggesting that the album aimed to prove that "for Marlene, life begins at 60".
 The US edition was listed in Billboards monthly "New Releases" schedule, appearing in the issue dated June 12, 1965.

 After its release, Dietrich expressed dissatisfaction with the first edition of the record and requested that it be withdrawn from the market due to several errors on the back cover.
 Among the mistakes were missing or incorrect songwriting credits, the title of "Sch, kleines Baby" printed as "Scht, kleines Baby", and "Mutter, hast du mir vergeben?" printed as "Mutter, kannst du mir vergeben?".
 The singer also criticized the artwork.
 She disliked the cover painting, describing it as resembling a "Dragon Lady", and objected to the use of a signed photograph of Ernest Hemingway on the back cover.
 She was angered that the essay Marlene Dietrich has three D's was attributed to Cecil Beaton instead of its actual author Kenneth Tynan.
 Additionally, she claimed ownership of the photographs reproduced on the back cover and stated that they were used without her permission, and also contested the misidentification of a uniform as being designed by Christian Dior.
 Electrola later modified the back cover, correcting the song credits and replacing the imagery with a still from The Monte Carlo Story, although Dietrich again voiced disapproval.
 However, she did not hold the contractual right of final approval over the sleeve design.

 Singles

 The single "Sag Mir, Wo Die Blumen Sind" was released in 1962.
 The UK music weekly Record Mirror published a highly favourable review.
-It praised Dietrich's performance, noting that while she delivered it in her "curious, staccato style," she nonetheless managed to extract "the maximum warmth and emotion" from the song.
+It praised Dietrich's performance, noting that while she delivered it in her "curious, staccato style", she nonetheless managed to extract "the maximum warmth and emotion" from the song.
 The reviewer predicted it might not be a "noticeably big seller" but highly recommended it for her fans.
 It entered the German singles chart on November 1st of that year, reaching a peak position of number 20 and remaining on the chart for eight weeks.
 The song also charted internationally, peaking at number 10 in the Netherlands for a four-week run and reaching number 2 in Denmark.
 According to Billboard, it was the first time since Marlene's Blue Angel records that she has had record sales like these in Germany.
 Dietrich was awarded the "Golden Edison Prize" in Holland for the best record of the year.

 The single "Die Antwort Weiß Ganz Allein Der Wind" entered the German singles chart on January 1st, 1964.
 It reached a peak position of number 32 and remained on the chart for one week.
 The song "Sag mir, wo die Blumen sind" was its B-side.